Surprising Side Effects of Drinking Alcohol, Say Experts

 In the short-term, sleep apnea can also "decrease oxygenation levels to the brain, which can also affect cognition, memory, as well as mood," explains Ghosh.

 Those aren't the only health issues your alcohol intake could be causing, however.
 Read on to discover more surprising side effects of drinking alcohol.
-And if you want to makeover your eating and drinking habits, check out The 7 Healthiest Foods to Eat Right Now.
+And if you want to makeover your eating and drinking habits, check out Eating Habits to Lose Abdominal Fat As You Age, Say Dietitians.

 You may experience anxiety or depression.